 12. Wander in the wine hills

 Whether you’re a wine drinker or not, the world looks different from above Vienna’s surrounding wine hills.
-Blanketed with vineyards, walking the dirt tracks that weave between the grapevines, this is a pleasant city day escape.
+Blanketed with vineyards, walking the dirt tracks that weave between the grapevine makes for s a pleasant city escape.
 If you’re wondering where to start your wine tour through the hills, check out our guide to the Heurige and wine growing regions of the city.

 13. Hang by the water’s edge at the Donaukanal

 As one of Vienna’s hottest summer spots, this is a must when the sun is shining.
 Whether it’s hanging your legs over the edge of the water with a bunch of friends, or living it up on one of the waterside bars, the Donaukanal is the place to be during summer in Vienna.
-Check out our guide to the DOs and DON’Ts on making the most out of your time at the Donaukanal.
+Check out our guide to what’s happening along the Donaukanal in 2020, plus our guide to the DOs and DON’Ts on making the most out of your time at the Donaukanal.